The Foundation of AA

-Alcoholics Anonymous is often referred to as a 12-step program, and the group serves as the basis on which many other 12-step programs have been established.
-These 12 Steps are outlined in Chapter 5, “How It Works,” of The Big Book.
-The 12 steps are the steps that the founders found helpful in their own recovery from alcoholism, and these steps have helped countless others battle the disease.
+Alcoholics Anonymous is often referred to as a 12-step program, and AA is the basis for many other 12-step programs that have been established.
+These 12 steps are outlined in Chapter 5, “How It Works,” of the Big Book.
+The steps helped each of the co-founders of AA in their own recovery from alcoholism and have continued to help countless others battle their addictions.

 Step 1: We admitted we were powerless over alcohol – that our lives had become unmanageable.

-The first step outlined in The Big Book is essential to jumpstart the alcoholic’s recovery process.
-AA firmly believes that individuals are completely defenseless when it comes to overcoming alcoholism on their own.
-Alcohol has taken a hold of the alcoholic's mind and body, and that person is unable to exercise willpower or personal strength that could prevent them from drinking.
+The first step outlined in the Big Book is essential to jumpstart the alcoholic’s recovery process.
+AA firmly believes that individuals cannot overcome alcoholism on their own.
+They are unable to exercise willpower or personal strength that could prevent them from drinking.